Who are we?

 Afrobloggers first and foremost is a community!
 Bloggers from different African countries across the world connect and share their various experiences, dialogue on important issues, and forge lifelong friendships within our space.
 We believe our community is a great place for crowdsourcing ideas and connecting for collaborations.
 Join our community today!

 We train Africans on how to start, create and manage digital storytelling sites such as blogs, podcasts, or video channels.
 Through physical workshops, webinars and articles we showcase the endless possibilities that are created by a shared story.
 Our vision is to inspire more people to be deliberate about sharing their stories.

 We hold monthly virtual meetups for African Bloggers every last Saturday of the month.
 These virtual meetups aim to foster cross-platform collaborations between creatives, provide opportunities for engagement with experts, and generate creative inspiration for better digital storytelling.

-We host blogging challenges, which provide African bloggers with opportunities to come together and blog on similar topics for a month.
+We host storytelling festivals that provide African bloggers with opportunities to come together and blog on similar topics for a month.
 These blogging fiestas help people to connect as they discover that even though they are from different places, backgrounds and nationalities their stories are often similar.